ping-payments/ping_python_sdk/README.md

 ```

-#### Get an Instance of an API object and call its methods
+#### Get an Instance of an PaymentsApi Object and Call the Methods of the PaymentsApi class

-The API is implemented as a class.
-You work with an API by calling methods in the PaymentsApi object.

-**Work with the API by calling the methods on the API object.** For example, you call get_merchants for a list of all merchants for a tenant:
+**Work with the API by calling the methods on the API object.** For example, you call `get_merchants()` for a list of all merchants connected to a tenant:

 ```python

 result = payments_api.merchant.get_merchants()

 ```

-The SDK documentation contains a list of methods for the API class.

 #### Handle the response

-API calls return an ApiResponse object.
+Calls to the Ping Payments API endpoint methods return an ApiResponse object.
 Properties of the ApiResponse object describe the request (headers and request) and the response (status_code, reason_phrase, text, errors, body, and cursor).

-Here’s how to handle the response:
+Using the response:

 **Check whether the response succeeded or failed.**  Two helper methods in the ApiResponse object determine the success or failure of a call: